Woman awakens during surgery, feels incisions, but can’t tell doctor - NewsBreak

 Gustafson said she was frantically trying to will her body to move, so she could alert someone in the operating room that she was in pain.

-“Eventually, I was able to move my head, and to me, it felt like I was just shaking my head like crazy, but we’re told that it was very small movements,” Gustafson said.$994 hospital facility fee sends mom doctor shopping
+“Eventually, I was able to move my head, and to me, it felt like I was just shaking my head like crazy, but we’re told that it was very small movements,” Gustafson said.Unborn baby undergoes heart surgery in womb after doctors detect tumor

 Medical records show Gustafson received an “inhalation agent” after the medical team noted “purposeful movement” with her head.
 However, no one noticed the disconnected IV until approximately 13 minutes after that.